 What also makes Spader great for this role is the capacity that he has to dive into deeper emotions when need be.
 Reddington is a man you know for his shrewdness and his confidence.
 With that, it allows for the vulnerable moments to be all the more endearing.
 Seeing the man underneath that famous hat can break your heart, even if it is just for a split second before you remember that Reddington is a notorious criminal.
 He is not in many a ways a good man, but he’s a captivating man and for almost the entirety of the time that you see him, you want to know more about him.

 Why haven’t we seen an Emmy nomination go Spader’s way? – The easy answer to this is mostly just that the Television Academy doesn’t always favor network shows, and they do tend to favor new properties unless you are on a landmark prestige show like Breaking Bad.
 Spader’s best chance of winning was probably after season 1 and from here on out, it’s going to get more difficult even though his performance has continued to be wonderful.

 If you need another reason to give Spader some love, look at it this way: Raymond Reddington is a top ten network TV character.
 Are you really going to let the show go its entire run without honoring the man who played him?

 Are you shocked to learn that James Spader has never received an Emmy nomination for The Blacklist as much as we are?
 Share right away in the attached comments!

 Meanwhile, be sure to also like CarterMatt on Facebook in the event you want to score some additional insight right now regarding the series, including some episode reviews from this past season and more.
 (Photo: NBC.)Love TV?
-Subscribe to our YouTube for video updates!
+Be sure to like CarterMatt on Facebook for more updates!